Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

-Although Theorem \ref{thm:existence} is to theoretically verify the solvability of the RL problem over the infinite-dimensional function space, the main idea of the employed topological argument exactly coincides with the actor-critic algorithm.
-Specifically, the ``critic'' $J$ keeps evaluating the ``actor'' $u$ for iteratively improving its performance, which generates a policy sequence $u_k$ so that $J_k=J(u_k)$ converges to the minimum cost, yielding the optimal policy as well.
-This actor-critic type procedure also avoids a technical issue to the search of the optimal policy: even though $\mathcal{U}$ is compact, the policy sequence $u_k$ may not contain any convergent subsequence since $\mathcal{U}$ is not a first-countable space \citep{Munkres00}.
+\begin{remark}[Topological actor-critic algorithm] Although Theorem \ref{thm:existence} is to verify the solvability of the policy learning problem over the infinite-dimensional function space from the theoretical perspective, the main idea of the employed topological argument exactly coincides with the actor-critic algorithm in RL.
+Specifically, the ``critic'' $J$ constantly evaluates the ``actor'' $u$ to iterative improve its performance, generating a sequence of cost $J_k$ converging to the minimal cost $J^*$, and the corresponding policy $u^*$ with $J^*=J(u^*)$ is then a desired optimal policy.
+Moreo importantly, the way of approaching $u^*$ through a cost sequence instead of a policy sequence deliberately avoids a technical issue.
+Although $\mathcal{U}$ is compact, a policy sequence $u_k$ in $\mathcal{U}$ may not contain any convergent subsequence since $\mathcal{U}$ is not a first-countable space \citep{Munkres00}. \end{remark}